Guide For Prospective Membership

 Full booking rules are on the website, however some of the key points are:

-- Bookings are managed by the Booking Officer, who is extremely hard working and does a tremendous job for the Club.
+8. Bookings are managed by the Booking Officer, who is extremely hard working and does a tremendous job for the Club.
 Please make their job easier by being pleasant, patient and understanding.
-Telephone calls are for enquiries only; the actual booking must be made via the website.
+Telephone calls are for enquiries only; the actual booking must be made via the website and email.
 Please also observe the times of telephoning the Booking Officer.

 Staying at the Lodges

-The club employs custodians at each lodge to undertake the cooking of breakfast and dinners (school holidays only at Ohakune) and the cost of this is included in the nightly tariff.
-The custodian is responsible for cooking and general food management only – club members are required to perform basic daily duties including cleaning and food preparation.
+During most of the ski season the club employs a cook at each lodge to undertake the cooking of breakfast and dinners, the cost of which is included in the nightly tariff.
+The cook is responsible for cooking and general food management only – club members and guests are required to perform basic daily duties including cleaning, (and) food preparation and meal clean-up.
+These duties are to be completed, where appropriate, prior to going skiing or boarding for the day.

-The duties are not onerous and a Lodge Officer is appointed to attend to the on the spot running of the Club while the lodges are open.
-He/she will be a senior Club member and will attend to the writing up of the duty roster.
-It is required that each member completes their duties and it is your responsibility to make sure that you carry out the duties allocated to you.
+The duties are not onerous and a Lodge Officer is appointed to attend to the on-the-spot running of the lodge.
+They are a senior Club member and will write up of the duty roster.
+Each member or guest must complete their duties and it is your responsibility to ensure you carry out the duties allocated.

 We have wonderful facilities and we are proud of them.
 In the interests of comfort and co-operation, we would ask that you observe the following simple guide to etiquette.